-OBJECTIVE 1: PROVIDE STAFF TRAINING FOR AND CONSISTENT IMPLEMENTATION OF PROFESSIONAL POLICIES OBJECTIVE 2: PROVIDE OPPORTUNITIES FOR STAFF TO DEVELOP AND IMPROVE THEIR TEACHING SKILLS IN THEIR CHOSEN AREAS OF INTEREST AS WELL AS THOSE IDENTIFIED AS AREAS OF NEED BY T-TESS EVALUATORS OBJECTIVE 3: PROVIDE OPPORTUNITIES THROUGH WHICH TEACHERS CAN SHARE WITH EACH OTHER THEIR OWN EXPERTISE OR INFORMATION AND STRATEGIES LEARNED AT WORKSHOPS THEY HAVE ATTENDED OBJECTIVE 4: PROVIDE STAFF DEVELOPMENT WHICH MEETS STATE REQUIREMENTS FOR TRAINING IN GIFTED AND TALENTED EDUCATION, TECHNOLOGY, CONFLICT RESOLUTION, AND DISCIPLINE STRATEGIES
+OBJECTIVE 1: PROVIDE STAFF TRAINING FOR AND CONSISTENT IMPLEMENTATION OF PROFESSIONAL POLICIES --- ----------

+- OBJECTIVE 2: PROVIDE OPPORTUNITIES FOR STAFF TO DEVELOP AND IMPROVE THEIR TEACHING SKILLS IN THEIR CHOSEN AREAS OF INTEREST AS WELL AS THOSE IDENTIFIED AS AREAS OF NEED BY T-TESS EVALUATORS - OBJECTIVE 3: PROVIDE OPPORTUNITIES THROUGH WHICH TEACHERS CAN SHARE WITH EACH OTHER THEIR OWN EXPERTISE OR INFORMATION AND STRATEGIES LEARNED AT WORKSHOPS THEY HAVE ATTENDED - OBJECTIVE 4: PROVIDE STAFF DEVELOPMENT WHICH MEETS STATE REQUIREMENTS FOR TRAINING IN GIFTED AND TALENTED EDUCATION, TECHNOLOGY, CONFLICT RESOLUTION, AND DISCIPLINE STRATEGIES

-Activities /Strategies Person Resource Timeline & SW Evaluation Forn native Activities/Strategies Responsible Allocation Component Evaluation Dec.
+Activities/Strategies Person Resource Timeline & SW Evaluation Formative Activities/Strategies Responsible Allocation Component Evaluation Dec.
 May Provide T-TESS training for new teachers and the required one-hour training for returning teachers Asst.
 Supt.; Principal; Asst.
-Principal T-TESS Manual August, Prior to first day of school Sign-in sheets ٧ 2.
+Principal T-TESS Manual August, Prior to first day of school Sign-in sheets 2.
 Provide in-service training on new/updated policies in district Principal; Asst.
-Principal; Counselor Reproduction costs Prior to beginning of school Sign-in sheets ٧ 3.
+Principal; Counselor Reproduction costs Prior to beginning of school Sign-in sheets 3.
 Provide mentors for first and second year teachers, including a mentoring stipend.
-Principal; Mentor Teachers; special program director Stipend for mentors Title II, Part A Title IV-Part A Local August - June Confirmation of meetings v 4.Provide quality staff development to ensure that all teachers and paraprofessionals are highly effective/qualified Principal ;Asst.
-Superintendent; Title II, Part A Title IV-Part A August - June Sign-in Sheets A 5.
-Provide opportunities for first and second-year teachers to improve their skills by observing and being observed and critiqued by experienced teachers Principal; Asst.
-Principal; Office staff; Central Office staff Budget for subs August - May Report from both novice and experienced teacher, data base
+Principal; Mentor Teachers; special program director Stipend for mentors Title II, Part A Title IV-Part A Local August - June Confirmation of meetings 4.Provide quality staff development to ensure that all teachers and paraprofessionals are highly effective/qualified Principal ;Asst.
+Superintendent; Title II, Part A Title IV-Part A August - June Sign-in Sheets

+5. Provide opportunities for fi teachers to improve their skill observed and critiqued by exp s by observing and being Principal; Asst.
+Principal; Office staff; Central Office staff Budget for subs August - May Report from both novice and experienced teacher, data base v - Accomplished ▲ - Considerable ▼ Some Progress 0- No Progress X- Discontinued